-The Freedman's Bureau followed five major areas of concentration:
+The Freedman's Bureau followed five significant areas of concentration:

 - Relief for both blacks and whites in war-torn and decimated areas

-- Regulating black labor under the new found conditions
+- Regulating black labor under the newly found conditions

 - Enacting and administering justice for the black man